MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 **Summary scan reports:**

 1. From the Scan tab action bar, select **Download summary report**.
-Don't select an individual task as these reports include all task.
+Don't select an individual task as these reports include all tasks.

 **Task level migration reports:**